IBM/db2-samples/db_library/README.md

 # A Db2 Library

-This library contains Db2 SQL
+This library contains a set of hopefully useful of Db2 SQL views, functions and procedural code.

 - **Views** to simplify working with Db2's system catalog and monitoring SQL functions.
 - **Functions** to augment Db2's built-in ones